Daughter of ultra-nationalist Russian ideologue killed in suspected car bomb attack - investigators | Law-Order

 - Russian Federation

-The daughter of an ultra-nationalist Russian ideologue who advocates Russia absorbing Ukraine was killed in a suspected car bomb attack outside Moscow on Saturday evening, Russian state investigators said on Sunday.
+The daughter of an ultra-nationalist Russian ideologue who advocates Russia absorbing Ukraine was killed in a suspected car bomb attack outside Moscow, Russian state investigators said on Sunday.

-Investigators, who described Darya Dugina as a journalist and political expert, said they had opened a murder case and would be carrying out forensic examinations to try to determine exactly what had happened.
-They said they were considering "all versions" when it came to working out who was responsible for the crime.
+TV footage accompanying a statement by Moscow region investigators showed officers collecting debris and fragments from the spot where the explosion happened.
+The statement, which described Darya Dugina as a journalist and political expert, said investigators had opened a murder case and would be carrying out forensic examinations.

+Investigators were considering "all versions" when it came to working out who was responsible, it said.
+The head of Russia's Investigative Committee ordered the institution's central branch to take over the investigation.

+"An explosive device was placed on the underside of the car on the driver's side," the committee said in a statement.
+"Darya Dugina, who was behind the wheel, died at the scene.
+"The investigation believes that the crime was planned in advance and was of a contractual nature," it added.

 Alexander Dugin, Darya's father, has long advocated the unification of Russian-speaking and other territories in a vast new Russian empire.
 He wants that empire to include Ukraine where Russian forces are currently carrying out what Moscow calls a "special military operation" to demilitarise Ukraine.